cdk8s-team/cdk8s/packages/cdk8s-plus/README.md

 import * as k from 'cdk8s';
 import * as kplus from 'cdk8s-plus';

+const app = new k.App();
+const chart = new k.Chart(app, 'Chart');

-// let's define a job spec, and set a 1 second TTL. const jobSpec = {
+// let's define a job spec, and set a 1 second TTL. const load = new kplus.Job(chart, 'LoadData', {
-  ttlAfterFinished: kplus.Duration.seconds(1),
+  ttlAfterFinished: kplus.Duration.seconds(1)
-};
+ });

-// now add a container to all the pods created by this job jobSpec.podSpecTemplate.addContainer(new kplus.Container({
+// now add a container to all the pods created by this job job.addContainer(new kplus.Container({
   image: 'loader'
 }));

-const app = new k.App();
-const chart = new k.Chart(app, 'Chart');

-// now we create the job
-const load = new kplus.Job(chart, 'LoadData', { spec: jobSpec });
 ```

 ### `Service`